antoshkaplus/Android_Words/README.md

 # TODO

 ## overall
-* add multiple translation types: general, idiom, phrase (expression)
 * later on make some progress graphs
 * add more games
 * by hand testing notes
 * unit tests everywhere
 * move translation to UUID (this should help with problems that erase on synchonization)
+* add abbreviation type: FYI - for your information, CYA - cover your ass

 ## guess word:
 * **add date to score**